Demi Lovato's New TV Show Is Truly So Unexpected

 Advertisement

-The conspiracy-driven series will be released on NBCUniversal's streaming service Peacock in four episodes, which Lovato will also executive produce.
+The conspiracy-driven series will be released on NBCUniversal's streaming service Peacock in four episodes (no word on whether it'll be released in the UK yet), which Lovato will also executive produce.
 It's hard to say exactly what her qualifications to do this kind of scientific work are besides being a "true believer" in the existence of UFOs, but if this project sounds a little too out of this world for you, there's more Demi content coming.

 Lovato's television deal with NBCUniversal also includes a scripted series called Hungry which she will star in and executive produce.
 First announced in April, Hungry will focus on a food issues group that grows closer as its members experience life (and love) side by side.
 The project is kind of a full-circle moment, marking Lovato's official return to television and her first lead role in a series since the Disney days of Camp Rock and Sonny with a Chance.
 It also hits close to home because Lovato has been open about her challenging personal history of disordered eating for years.